XiaoxiaoLi/getWikipediaMetaData/README.md

  * The input, output file names are different

 * The buildIndex.java and searchIndex.java are slightly different because of the input/output file are different.

+Data failed to add to github: data/enwiki-latest-pages-articles1.xml-p000000010p000010000 downloaded from wikipedia